Garward/GarGPT/README.md

 - **Input Validation**: Sanitizes and validates all user inputs for security
 - **Logging**: Detailed logging for debugging and monitoring
 - **Database Management**: Proper connection pooling and error handling
+- **PostgreSQL Support**: Uses PostgreSQL for production, with SQLite fallback for local development
 ## Setup

 ### Prerequisites